kenahoo/RHadoop-Wiki/Tutorial.md

 ## My first mapreduce job

-Conceptually, mapreduce is not very different than a combination of lapplys and a tapply: transform elements of a list, comput an index -- key in mapreduce jargon -- and process the groups thus defined.
+Conceptually, mapreduce is not very different than a combination of lapplys and a tapply: transform elements of a list, comput an index &mdash; key in mapreduce jargon &mdash; and process the groups thus defined.
 Let's start with the simplext example, from a simple lapply:

     small.ints = 1:10
     out = lapply(small.ints, function(x) x^2)